 6. Some krewes refused to racially integrate.

 Racial exclusion has not been limited to the distant past.
 In 1992, after an acrimonious debate, the New Orleans City Council passed an ordinance that prohibited krewes from discriminating on the basis of race, religion, sexual orientation or national origin.
-Rex pledged to immediately integrate, but Comus, Momus and Proteus chose to stop parading rather than open up their ranks to blacks.
+Rex pledged to immediately integrate, but Comus, Momus and Proteus chose to stop parading rather than open up their ranks to Black people.
 Comus has not yet returned to the streets, Momus spun off into the Knights of Chaos and Proteus came back in 2000 after signing the non-discrimination pledge.

-7. Mardi Gras occasionally gets cancelled.
+7. Mardi Gras occasionally gets canceled.

 8. The Super Bowl interrupted the 2013 parade schedule.